 Want to Schedule an individual Yoga Therapy Appointment?

 Contact us here by calling 316-201-6047.
-We will consult with you on scheduling the yoga therapy that best fits your needs and schedule.
+We will consult with you on scheduling the yoga class that best fits your needs and schedule.

-Includes: One on one sessions providing guidance with movement, breath, meditation, relaxation, and other yogic tools to support the clients’ intentions and goals for optimum health
+Includes: One-on-one sessions providing guidance with movement, breath, meditation, relaxation.
+They may include other yoga tools to support the clients’ intentions and goals for optimum mental and physical health.

 If you or a loved one is struggling with any of these issues, please contact us today to get a compassionate and thorough intake.
 After that, we can connect you with the best services possible based on your needs.
 Hope is just a phone call away!
 (316) 201-6047 or contact us here.